What is 5G and how does it compare with 4G? What will the 5G future look like? Here's everything you need to know.

-What is 5G and why does it matter
+What is 5G and why does it matter?

-But it’s not just another G. True 5G offers the speed and quality that makes real change possible for gaming, entertainment, business, shopping and travel.
+But it’s not just another G. True 5G offers the speed and quality that makes real change possible for gaming, entertainment, business, shopping, and travel.

 4G vs 5G

 4G is probably the best known and loved generation of mobile network until now.
-It brought more coverage, speed and capacity than before, and it’s our most widespread network covering 99.8% of the UK outdoor population.
+It brought more coverage, speed, and capacity than before.
+And it’s our most widespread network covering 99.8% of the UK outdoor population.
 Where 3G brought online to mobiles, 4G made data a proper thing and with it came streaming, apps, emojis and more.
 In this way, 4G really frames how we think of data, and how we use it.

 So, yes, 4G’s download speeds are great compared with 3G.
-And on 5G you’ll be able to download game updates and high-res movies on your mobile in seconds.
+And with 5G you’ll be able to download game updates and high-res movies on your mobile in seconds.
 Not minutes or hours like before – that’s winning.
 And that thing called lag.
 There’ll be way less of it with 5G, which means when you click or swipe, it’ll respond almost instantly.
 Brilliant.

 5G on Three

 You see, to get proper 5G experiences you’re going to need a network that can offer a full 5G service.
 100MHz of 5G spectrum is the recognised standard for this.
 And we’ve got it.
 In fact, we’ve got 140MHz, and we’re the only UK network to have that much.
-The other UK networks have less than half.

 Impressive, right?
 So, let’s imagine what our 5G might make possible in the future.

 Our 5G could mean virtual and augmented reality with refresh rates that’ll give you seamless, in-the-moment experiences.
 It could be shopping.
 Being able to see exactly how a new sofa would look like at home.
 All thanks to it appearing as a holographic 5G sofa in your front room.